 | Potentially unwanted app protection | Blocks software that isn’t necessarily malicious but is otherwise undesirable, such as advertising injectors and cryptominers. | P1+P2+MDB | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | |||||

-| Passive mode | If third-party endpoint protection is also running, the antimalware engine doesn’t provide preventative real-time protection but can still scan on-demand and be supplemented by EDR in block mode. | P1+P2+MDB | ✓ Automatic | ✓ Manual | ✓ Manual | ✓ Manual | ✓ Manual | ✓ Manual | ||||||
+| Passive mode | If third-party endpoint protection is also running, the antimalware engine doesn’t provide preventative real-time protection but can still scan on-demand and be supplemented by EDR in block mode.
+On Windows client, this is entered automatically when a Microsoft Virus Initiative-eligible antimalware product is installed, registered with Windows Security Center through private APIs, and reported as the primary antivirus/antimalware solution. | P1+P2+MDB | ✓ Automatic | ✓ Manual | ✓ Manual | ✓ Manual | ✓ Manual | ✓ Manual | ✓ Manual | |||||

 | Custom file indicators | Custom block or allow controls on the endpoint based on file hashes and supported certificate/file indicators. | P1+P2+MDB | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | |||||

 | Custom network indicators | Custom block or allow controls based on public IPs, URLs, and domains.
-On mobile, Microsoft currently documents URL/domain indicators only. | P1+P2+MDB | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ AMD64 | URL/domain only | URL/domain only | |||
+On mobile, Microsoft currently documents URL/domain indicators only.
+Linux support is currently documented as preview. | P1+P2+MDB | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | Preview AMD64 | URL/domain only | URL/domain only | |||

 | Windows Defender Firewall with Advanced Security (WFAS) | Control the inbound and outbound network traffic allowed on the device based on the type of network connected, as well as other controls such as IPsec. | P1+P2+MDB | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ | ||||